-Here is an example of your typical metal fencing, good for safety.
+Here is an example of your typical metal fencing, which is good for safety.

-The surrounding greenery help the picket fence and brick columns really blend in to the rest of the pool area.
+The surrounding greenery helps the picket fence and brick columns really blend in with the rest of the pool area.

-The thin wiring in between the metal posts help this fence seem less intrusive.
+The thin wiring between the metal posts helps this fence seem less intrusive.

 Here is an example of your typical mesh fencing.
-As you can see, it definitely messes with the overall aesthetic of the area.
+As you can see, it definitely messes with the area’s overall aesthetic.